Ecwid/ecwid-api-docs/includes/_promo_api.md

 Field | Type |  Description
 --------- | -----------| -----------
-productId | number | Store product ID categoryId |  number  | ID of the category this product belongs to.
-If the product belongs to many categories, categoryID will return the ID of the default product category.
-If the product doesn't belong to any category, `0` is returned price | number | Price of ordered item in the cart weight |  number | Product weight sku | string | Product SKU.
+productId | number | Store product ID categoryId |  number  | ID of category this product was added to cart from.
+If the product was added to cart from API or Search page, `categoryID` will return `-1` price | number | Price of ordered item in the cart. **Includes taxes in product price and product variations/options** weight |  number | Product weight sku | string | Product SKU.
 If the chosen options match a variation, this will be a variation SKU. amount |  number | Amount purchased